-Question: What is RSPO's Hotspot Hub?
+Question: What is the RSPO Hotspot Hub?

-Answer: RSPO's Hotspot Hub is an interactive one-stop centre for detected hotspots and potential fires in oil palm plantation areas in Malaysia and Indonesia.
+Answer: RSPO Hotspot Hub is an interactive one-stop centre for detected hotspots and potential fires in oil palm plantation areas in Malaysia and Indonesia.
 The Hotspot Hub demonstrates RSPO members' efforts in mitigating fires detected within their concessions and fire risks, and also building fire prevention mechanisms.

-Question: What kind of information can be seen on RSPO's Hotspot Hub?
+Question: What kind of information can be seen on RSPO Hotspot Hub?

-Answer: RSPO's Hotspot Hub shows the location of the hotspot(s).
-The distribution of the hotspot(s) is categorised by land use and the comparative statistics of hotspot(s) between RSPO members and non-RSPO members.
+Answer: RSPO Hotspot Hub shows the location of the hotspots and a summary of actions done by the RSPO members after the fire alert is received.
+The hotspots are categorised by land use type and there are comparative statistics of hotspots between RSPO members and non-RSPO members.